alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 <!-- The cards are laid out using [CSS Grid][grid], which I learnt while writing [a previous blog post][layout]. -->

-At time of writing, there are 35 cards on the ["best of" page](/best-of/).
+At time of writing, there are 35 cards.
 It's still quite a few, but substantially fewer than the "all posts" page -- and you're more likely to find *something* you're interested in.

 [dominant_colours]: https://github.com/alexwlchan/dominant_colours